Know the importance of taking care of the liver

 - Nausea and vomiting, especially after consuming irritating and greasy foods.

-- Feeling tired or tired for no apparent reason.
+- Feeling of fatigue or tiredness for no apparent reason.

 - Bad breath and metallic taste in the mouth.